baiv84/salaryapi/README.md

 $ cd salaryapi
 ```

-and create new environment to run the code:
+and create new virtual environment to run the code:
 ```console
 $ python3 -m venv venv
 ```